swank-rats/docs/in/image-processing/image-processing.md

 #### Conclusion Lessons learned
 After our tests we decided to use contour detection in combination with HSV for our robot detection.
-The reason for this is that the detection via contours and HSV works faster, more stable and produces less errors during the detection produces.
+The reason for this is that the detection via contours and HSV works faster, more stable and produces less errors during the detection process.
 We also decided not to use the moving detection because of the fact that the detection of the front of the robot is easier with the marker detection.
 Also the detection of the front after a robot turned in a static position.